|

 Hairy vetch is one of the best companions for watermelon.

-Plant a cover crop of hairy vetch where you want to grow your watermelon.
-Cut back the vetch just before it blooms and leave the cuttings on the garden bed as mulch.
+Plant a hairy vetch cover crop where you want to grow your watermelon.
+Cut back the vetch before it blooms, leaving the cuttings on the garden bed as mulch.

 Vetch has many benefits, including controlling Fusarium wilt, anthracnose, and gummy stem blight, which can affect your watermelons.